-Petra and the Beast is one of the Best New Restaurants in America.
+Petra and the Beast was named one of the Best New Restaurants in America in 2019.

 Chef Misti Norris of Petra and the Beast was named a Rising Star Chef by StarChefs.